willenjs/T4EnumGeneratorFromLookupTable/README.md

 # T4EnumGeneratorFromLookupTable
-A simple T4 script to generate Enums from Database Lookup tables.
+simple T4 scripts to generate Enums from Database Lookup tables.

+* **SingleGenerator** generates one Enum for implementation.
+The file generated will have the same name as the implementing ____.tt file.

+* **MultipleTableGenerator** generates multiple Enums in a single .cs file by looking for tables matching like expression.